Here’s a riddle my daughter told me today:

 Note: The number of copycats originally on the boat can vary, sometimes it’s 6 sometimes 10.

-This artilce was posted on Thursday, May 27th, 2010 at 6:29 pm and is filed under Copycats in a Boat, Countries & Cultures, English, Languages, Mama Lisa, Rhymes by Theme, Riddles, Riddles, USA, United Kingdom.
+This article was posted on Thursday, May 27th, 2010 at 6:29 pm and is filed under Copycats in a Boat, Countries & Cultures, English, Languages, Mama Lisa, Rhymes by Theme, Riddles, Riddles, United Kingdom, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 May 27th, 2010 at 6:41 pm